AronSchulman/MMAtt-DTA/README.md

 Make sure the entries are comma-separated (and not e.g. semicolon(;)-separated).

-For best predictions, your uniprot IDs should be present in the `available_proteins.csv` file, as these 1963 proteins have both Zernike and sequence-based protein features available.
+The required protein identifier format is the UniProt ID (https://www.uniprot.org/).
+The UniProt IDs for your proteins should be present in the `supported_protein_targets.csv` file, as these proteins have both Zernike and sequence-based protein features available.
+There are 1963 available proteins in total, all of which are human proteins.

 Values in the `protein_class` column should be one or more from the following: `[enzyme, epigenetic_regulator, gpcr, ion_channel, kinase, nuclear_receptor, transporter]`.
+There is a separately trained model for each protein class for improved accuracy.
+Please refer to training details in the article for more information.

 Values in the `model_type` column should be either `pchembl` or `interaction_score` depending on your preferred label type.